How To Use And Configure WordPress Widgets – Part 3

 Adding a Pages widget to the sidebar

-(Adding a Pages widget to your sidebar menu)
+(Adding a Pages widget to your sidebar navigation menu)

-• Exclude: Prevent pages from appearing on your sidebar (3) …
+• Exclude: Use this setting to prevent pages from showing on your sidebar menu (3) …

 WordPress Pages Widget settings